davidesclosa/davidesclosa.github.io/README.md

 # Davide Sclosa {#home}
+I am a mathematician.

+## Research {#research}
-I am a mathematician broadly interested in connections between discrete and continuous structures.
+I am broadly interested in connections between discrete and continuous structures.

-# My Research {#research}

-## Dynamical Systems on Finite Graphs and Graph Limits
+### Dynamical Systems on Finite Graphs and Graph Limits

 Graph dynamical systems naturally occur as models of physical phenomena: vertices represent dynamical quantities and edges represent interactions between them.
 There are fascinating relations between *combinatorial properties* and *collective behavior*.
 These are my contributions: contrary to popular belief, finite graphs can support [infinitely many stable equilibria](https://epubs.siam.org/doi/10.1137/23M155400X); the dimension of the equilibrium set